 Why does my vet want a stool sample from my pet?
 Has your vet asked for a poo (faecal) sample from your pet?
 Have you ever wondered what these samples can tell us?
-Our vet explains how to collect a suitable sample and what tests can be done to help your pet.This article was written by a FirstVet vetDid you know that FirstVet offers video calls with experienced, UK registered vets?
-You can get a consultation within 30 minutes by downloading the FirstVet app for free from the Apple App Store or Google Play.✓ Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vetOpen 24/7, 365 days a year Rating: 4.9 - more than 1600 reviewsRating: 4.9 - more than 1300 reviewsRating: 4.9 - more than 1600 reviews BOOK How do I collect a suitable poo sample from my pet?Fresher samples are always better samples to take for analysis.
+Our vet explains how to collect a suitable sample and what tests can be done to help your pet.
+Are you concerned about your pet?
+Meet a vet online!Included free as part of many pet insurance policiesHelp, treatment and if you need it, a referral to your local vetOpen 24/7, 365 days a year Book an appointment How do I collect a suitable poo sample from my pet?Fresher samples are always better samples to take for analysis.
 Parasites can become undetectable in old, dry stools.
 It is recommended that the sample is collected the same day as it is going to be taken into your vet.
 If a three day pooled sample is required, or a fresh sample is not possible, then collect and double bagged the sample and place it in the fridge until your vet visit.A video of how to collect a suitable poo sample can be found here.What can be detected from a poo sample for pets?Poo samples are a very useful diagnostic tool.
 They can be used to detect:Parasites (roundworm, hookworm and whipworm)Protozoa (Giardia and coccidia)BacteriaVirusesBloodDigestive problemsWhen is a stool sample needed for pets?Your vet will usually request a poo sample if first line treatments for digestive issues are not effective, such as:Blood or mucous in the stoolDiarrhoeaVomitingWeight lossAbdominal discomfortHow long does it take to get results back from a stool sample for my pet?This depends on the test being carried out.
 Some tests, such as parasite examinations, can come back in a few days.
 However, other tests, such as bacterial cultures, may take longer (especially with slower growing bugs!).
 Your vet will contact you as soon as the results are available.Related articles:Vomiting and diarrhoea in dogsVomiting and diarrhoea in catsProbiotics in dogs and catsNeed more information?Book a video appointment to have a chat with one of our vets.